Â

 Email: pallab.ghosh@ou.edu

-I am an Associate Professor of Economics at the University of Oklahoma and Director of the Online MA in Econometrics program (since July 2023).
-I received my Ph.D. in Economics from Syracuse University in 2014, where I specialized in labor economics and econometrics.
-Prior to that, I completed an M.S. in Quantitative Economics at the Indian Statistical Institute, Kolkata, and a B.S. in Economics at the University of Calcutta.
+I am an Associate Professor of Economics at the University of Oklahoma, where I also serve as Director of the Online MA in Econometrics program.
+I received my Ph.D. in Economics from Syracuse University in 2014, specializing in labor economics and econometrics.
+I hold an M.S. in Quantitative Economics from the Indian Statistical Institute, Kolkata, and a B.S. in Economics from the University of Calcutta.

 My research spans econometrics, labor economics, development economics, and health economics.
-I have published in leading journals, including the Journal of Applied Econometrics, Journal of Applied Statistics, Statistical Papers, World Development, the Journal of Comparative Economics, Labour Economics, Empirical Economics, Economics of Innovation and New Technology, the Southern Economic Journal, Value in Health, Health Affairs Forefront, and Frontiers in Public Health, among others.
-My recent work focuses on vaccine policy, maternal and child health, and the Indian Health Service funding challenge.
+I have developed new econometric methods, including unconditional quantile regression techniques under endogeneity and Box-Cox power transformation approaches, and applied them to questions of wage inequality, labor market discrimination, and public policy.
+My work has appeared in journals including the Journal of Applied Econometrics, Journal of Applied Statistics, Statistical Papers, World Development, the Journal of Comparative Economics, Labour Economics, Empirical Economics, Economics of Innovation and New Technology, the Southern Economic Journal, Value in Health, Health Affairs Forefront, and Frontiers in Public Health.
+My recent work focuses on vaccine policy, maternal and child health, and the funding of the Indian Health Service.

-At OU, I teach courses at all levels, from Principles of Microeconomics to Ph.D.
+At OU, I direct the Online MA in Econometrics program and previously served as Director of Graduate Studies.
+I teach across the full curriculum, from Principles of Microeconomics to Ph.D.
 Econometrics and Ph.D.
-Labor Economics, as well as Masters-level courses in statistical analysis, labor economics, and econometrics for data science.
+Labor Economics, along with master's courses in statistical analysis, labor economics, and econometrics for data science.
 I have chaired or co-chaired four Ph.D. dissertations and served on seventeen Ph.D. dissertation committees.
-I received the Outstanding Doctoral Dissertation Award from the Maxwell School at Syracuse University in 2014 and the Albert Einstein Award for Innovation from Hewlett-Packard in 2008.

 American Economic Association Video Interview: [link]